 I wanted to encourage potters and artists to work our natural resources, reduce our carbon footprint, make our ceramics economically sustainable by birthing a local industry on what I brought over from my mineral prospecting days.
 Actually, Andrew at NU pottery stood up and did this, bless his heart, referencing an Ax conference at Sussex I may have inspired, with extreme help from Peter Powning, Ax staff, Liz Demerson to name just a few.

-So I’m thinking to end my pottery days here – but I still haven’t built the Onggi kick wheel, the wood fired kiln, the rocket kiln, or parted with my rock hammer… yet.
+So I’m thinking to end my pottery days here – but I still haven’t built the Onggi kick wheel, the wood fired kiln, the rocket kiln, or parted with my rock hammer.
+If I do continue along, I”ll mostly stop selling.
+I seem to be in a phase of fixing others kilns.
+Being presently kilnless myself, I may build a small gas kiln toy next.

-Fired cone 10, natural rock glazes, showing the parent rock
+Fired cone 10, natural (Micheal Wood) rock glazes, showing my parent rock